Createdd/Writing/2018/articles/IntroNN.md

 ## Function of a Neuron (-model)

 - Dentrite is for Input.
-- Axiom is for Output
+- Axon is for Output

 A neuron model computes the input wires and outputs the value of a hypothesis X.
 Make sure to add a "bias unit" as an input.